 To prep, I printed the Christmas Lights Vowel Sort (below) on cardstock and laminated it for extra durability.
 I wanted to be able to use the center year after year.

-Once I laminated, I cut out the puzzles.
-I found it easiest to cut out each puzzle in its completed shape and then go back and cut the individual pieces.
+I found it easiest to cut out each puzzle in its completed shape and then go back and cut the individual parts later.

-Once cut out, I placed the pieces in a pencil box so students would have all of the pieces in one place when it was their turn to access the center.
+Once everything was cut out, I placed the pieces in a pencil box so students would have all of the parts in one place when it was their turn to access the center.

-The Christmas Tree Lights Vowel Sort (below) contained 10 different puzzles, covering all short and long vowels for A, E, I, O and U.
+The Christmas Vowel Sort (below) contained 10 different puzzles, covering all of the short and long vowels for A, E, I, O and U.

 The other two pictures were Christmas lights containing a different picture with the corresponding vowel.

-If you have students that you think may become overwhelmed with having all ten puzzles out at once, start small.
-You can have them sort only a long vowel puzzle and a short vowel puzzle for a given letter.
+If you have students that you think may become overwhelmed with having all ten puzzles out at once, start small!
+You can have them sort only the long vowel puzzle and short vowel puzzle for a given letter.

-If they can handle more than that, give them only the short vowel puzzles or long vowel puzzles.
-As they master those, add more into the center.
+If students can handle more than that, give them only the short vowel puzzles or long vowel puzzles.
+As they master those, add more to the center!
 We want to set our students up for success and not frustrate them in the process.

 Download Your Christmas Light Vowel Sort

-Are you ready to implement this literacy center into your classroom?
-Click the blue download button below and then hop over and grab our free CVC clip cards too!
+Are you ready to implement this literacy center into your classroom too?
+Click the blue download button below and then hop over and grab our Vowel Team Centers for more vowel fun!